 F. Couperin – Marais – Lambert – Rameau

 Myriam Arbouz, soprano (not 27th September at 1 pm)

 Finnish Baroque Orchestra

-The House of Nobility is taken over by the court of the Sun King and Rococo style Paris when the Finnish Baroque Orchestra and French soprano Myriam Arbouz take the audience on a French Baroque adventure.
+The concert stages are taken over by the court of the Sun King and Rococo style Paris when the Finnish Baroque Orchestra and French soprano Myriam Arbouz take the audience on a French Baroque adventure.
 This area of Baroque music has largely been overshadowed by the Italian and German styles, but now it presents itself in all its glory with everything from intimate court songs by Michel Lambert to opera by Jean-Philippe Rameau.

 The musical life in France during the late 17th century and early 18th century was labelled by centralised power and strong institutions: the most significant ones were the imposing musical machinery of the court in Versailles, the churches of Paris, the Royal Academy of Music that produced opera, and the concert suite Le Concert Spirituel.

 The French Baroque expression overflows with dainty dance rhythms, imaginative harmonies and delicate ornamentation of soft-sounding instruments.
 Well-known viola da gamba master Marin Marais, “The Angel”, represents poetic instrumental music at its most French.
 François Couperin, on the other hand, was honoured with the nickname ”The Great”.
 His production culminated in the extensive collection of sonatas and suites Les Nations, The Nations.
 The piece depicting the composer’s homeland will be performed in this concert.